phalcon/documentation/docs/filter-validation.md

     )
 );
 ```
-Multiple fields with keys (each except will be applied to value it defined by key)
+Multiple fields with keys (each except will be applied to the value defined by the key)
 ```php
 <?php